kaerus-component/uP/README.md

   Timeout a pending promise and invoke callback function on timeout.
   Without a callback it throws a RangeError('exceeded timeout').

-  * param Numbertime - timeout value in ms or null to clear timeout
+  * param Number time - timeout value in ms or null to clear timeout
-  * param Functioncallback - optional timeout function callback
+  * param Function callback - optional timeout function callback
   * throw
   * return Object promise